Go-Babel/pricing_page/README.md

 - Once the async operation completes, buttons return to normal state

 You don't need to manage any loading state yourself - just provide an async function to `onTap` and the package handles the rest!

+### Desktop Layout Options
+Control how pricing cards are displayed on desktop with the `forceAllColumnsToHaveSameSizeInDesktop` parameter:

+**`false` (default)** - Cards size independently based on their content:
+- Each card adjusts its height to fit its features
+- Cards with fewer features are shorter
+- More natural, content-driven layout
+- Recommended for pricing tiers with significantly different feature counts

+**`true`** - All cards match the height of the tallest card:
+- Creates a uniform, aligned appearance
+- All cards have equal height regardless of content
+- Better visual symmetry
+- Recommended when visual consistency is priority

+### Responsive Breakpoints
+- **Mobile** (< 900px): Vertical scrollable layout with full-width cards
+- **Desktop** (≥ 900px): Horizontal layout with side-by-side pricing cards